Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Field: Near-field Transceivers

-For wide-band XL-MIMO systems, phase-shifter-based analog beam-focusing may result in the so-called \emph{beam-split} effect \cite{cui2021near}.
-Since the phase shifters are frequency-flat devices, the beam wavefronts generated at widely separated frequencies will fail to focus the beam energy at the target location, which results in a degraded SNR.
-Unlike the far-field case where the beam-squint effect causes the beams to be propagated towards different angles, in near-field scenarios the beam-split effect causes beams at different frequencies to be focused at different angles and distances \cite{cui2021near}.
-Efficient algorithms have been proposed to handle this effect in the far-field case, e.g. \cite{chen2020hybrid}, but such methods are not suitable for near-field spherical waveforms.
-A possible solution is to employ hardware-based methods to generate frequency-dependent beams that eliminate the beam-split effect.
-For example, true time delays (TTDs) can be used instead of phase shifts to compensate for the signal propagation delays between antennas, and can effectively eliminate the beam-split effect \cite{dai2022delay, zhai2020thzprism, rotman2016true}.
-In the existing literature, there are three principle types of TTD configurations for near-field wide-band hybrid beamforming, as illustrated in Fig.~\ref{4}.
-For the \emph{parallel} configuration, the time delays of the TTD outputs are directly fed to the phase-shift network and are thus decoupled \cite{cui2022near,wang2023beamfocusing}.
+{For wide-band XL-MIMO systems, phase-shifter-based analog beam-focusing may result in the so-called \emph{beam-split} effect under the spherical wavefront model \cite{cui2021near}.} Since the phase shifters are frequency-flat devices, the beam wavefronts generated at widely separated frequencies will fail to focus the beam energy at the target location, which results in degraded SNR.
+Unlike the far-field case where the beam-squint effect causes the beams to be propagated towards different angles, in near-field scenarios the beam-split effect causes beams at different frequencies to be focused at different angles and distances \cite{cui2021near}. {Efficient algorithms have been proposed to handle this effect in the far-field case, e.g. \cite{chen2020hybrid}, but such methods are not suitable for near-field spherical wavefronts.} A possible solution is to employ hardware-based methods to generate frequency-dependent beams that eliminate the beam-split effect.
+For example, true time delays (TTDs) can be used instead of phase shifts to compensate for the signal propagation delays between antennas, and can effectively eliminate the beam-split effect \cite{dai2022delay, zhai2020thzprism, rotman2016true}. { In the existing literature, three different TTD architectures for near-field wide-band communication systems have been proposed, as illustrated in Fig.~\ref{4}.} For the \emph{parallel} configuration, the time delays of the TTD outputs are directly fed to the phase-shift network and are thus decoupled \cite{cui2022near,wang2023beamfocusing}.
 The authors of \cite{wang2023beamfocusing} proposed both a fully- and partially-connected TTD-based hybrid beamforming architecture for the near-field case, and showed that the sub-connected architecture exhibits higher energy efficiency and imposes fewer hardware limitations on the TTDs and system bandwidth.
 However, due to the large array aperture, parallel TTDs are usually constrained by the maximum possible delay of the TTD devices.
-To address this issue, \cite{wang2023ttd} proposed a serial TTD configuration that can effectively bypass the maximum delay limit by accumulating delays across multiple TTDs.
+To address this issue, the authors of \cite{wang2023ttd} proposed a serial TTD configuration that can effectively bypass the maximum delay limit by accumulating delays across multiple TTDs.
 However, compared to phase shifters, the cost and power consumption of TTDs are relatively high, which hinders their practical implementation.
 To balance the tradeoff between performance and cost, an alternative \emph{hybrid} TTD configuration was proposed in \cite{wang2023ttd} to avoid the excessive use of TTDs.
 With this architecture, although only a limited number of TTDs are inserted between the RF chains and phase shifters, near-optimal communication performance can be achieved.